Not All Requirements Prioritization Criteria Are Equal at All Times: A Quantitative Analysis: Study design

 The case company develops software for embedded products in a global consumer market.
 In the targeted organization of the case company (i.e., where the studied project belongs), there are about 1,000 employees in software development.
 The software development model used by the targeted organization is a continuous development model influenced by Scrum to allow for coordination with hardware and product projects.
 Requirement engineering is partly handled by the business department (as part of the cross-functional teams) and partly by the software development teams.
 The targeted organization use cross-functional teams that include customer representatives for key customers, which is either a representative from the real key customer or a customer proxy assigned by the business department.
 The cross-functional teams have full responsibility for defining, prioritizing, implementing, and testing features.
 A feature is developed and prioritized by one cross-functional team.
 In the targeted organization, 10--15 software development teams work in a typical project in several cross-functional teams for a duration of 2--3 years.
 A typical project has between 10,000 and 15,000 features.

 The project in focus for this study, i.e., the studied project, is one of the targeted organization’s products.
 The studied project had a lead time close to three years from start to closure.
 In total, 14 software development teams in 5 cross-functional teams were involved in the development of the software for the embedded product.
-In total, the studied project had 11,110 features, where a feature could be in one of seven states, as shown in Fig.~\ref{fig:reqstate}.
+In total, the studied project had 11,110 features.
+Figure \ref{fig:examplereq} illustrates the structure of the features and what level of details the features had (written as user stories, natural language, and use cases).
+Note that the features in Fig.~\ref{fig:examplereq} are not the real features that were used in the analyzed project (due to confidentiality reasons, the used features are not allowed to be revealed).
+A feature could be in one of seven states, as shown in Fig.~\ref{fig:reqstate}.

 The different states are described in Section~\ref{subsec:data}.
 The state of a feature shows how far the feature has reached in the development process.
-Before a feature was assigned to a state, a requirements prioritization decision was made.
+Before a feature was assigned to a state, a RP decision was made.
 All features were prioritized based on eight RP criteria by the responsible cross-functional team.
 The cross-functional team that developed and prioritized the feature was also responsible for collecting and recording the value for each RP criteria.
-In total, 32,139 requirements prioritization decisions were based on the eight RP criteria.
+In total, 32,139 RP decisions were based on the eight RP criteria.
+Table~\ref{tab:DatasetChar} provides a description of the studied software project.
 The eight RP criteria are described in Table~\ref{tab:FeatureVariables} together with the recorded values for each RP criterion.

-\subsection{Data Extraction}
+\subsection{Data extraction}

 We extracted data from three databases from the case company of the studied project.
 The first database contained all features of the studied project, the second database contained all states for all features, and the third database contained all RP criteria and its values for each feature of the studied project.
 Figure~\ref{fig:dataextracxtion} provides an overview of our data extraction steps, which are described below.